-In Your 20s: Start Saving
+How to Save in Your 20s: Start Saving

 When you’re in your 20s, you’re likely just starting your career, and retirement may be the furthest thing on your mind.
 While your salary may not allow you to save too much, you have time on your side.
 Build an emergency fund first, then start putting money away into either a 401(k) or an IRA.
 Don’t put too much pressure on yourself since you’re just getting started, but don’t push it off.
 Sprung recommends putting at least 10% of your income toward retirement in your 20s.
 In terms of an investment strategy, you can generally afford to be aggressive with your investments since your time horizon is longer.
 But, pick investments you’re comfortable with.

-In Your 30s: Be More Strategic About How You Save
+How to Save in Your 30s: Be More Strategic About How You Save

 This is the decade of your life when you typically start to settle down, and life’s growing expenses start to demand more of your earnings.
 The plus side?
 Your income usually rises when you’re in your 30s.
 And as a 30-something-year-old, you still have the advantage of time.
 This is when you can start ramping up your retirement savings and becoming more strategic with them.
 It’s a good time to take advantage of automatic increases in your retirement savings and start stashing any pay raises into savings rather than spending them.

-In Your 40s: Maximize Opportunities to Save More
+How to Save in Your 40s: Maximize Opportunities to Save More

 Retirement starts to become a reality in your 40s, rather than an abstract concept.
 You’re roughly 20 to 25 years away from retirement, so it’s time to seriously think about saving.
 You still have some time for compound interest to work in your favor, but not as much.
 And for many, the cost of living continues to rise, especially if you have a family or a mortgage.
 You’re likely making more money than you did in your 20s and 30s, so maximize any opportunities to save more.